Office: 120 Piccolo Building

 Manuscripts in Preparation

-The Violence of Human Rights: Gender, Violence, and Development in Rural Ecuador.
+The Prism of Human Rights: Gender, Violence, and Development in Rural Ecuador.

 Saving Stray Dogs, Adventure Racing, and the Inca Canoe that Wasn’t: the Global Politics of Aid and Spectacle in the Ecuadorian Jungle.
 [In Preparation.]

 Reinventing ‘Development’ to Build Community Power in a Quilombo Community in Pará, Brazil, Co-authors: Karin Friederic, John-Ben Soileau, and Brian J. Burke.
 Target: Development in Practice.
 [In Preparation.]